 We are looking for intellectually curious, lively students who are keen to explore music in all aspects.
 We look for evidence of potential for high academic achievement along with an enthusiasm and interest in music which can be evidenced in the applicant's personal statement and reference.

-A-level, Welsh Baccalaureate and International Baccalaureate requirements can be found in Course Finder.
+A-level, Welsh Baccalaureate, International Baccalaureate and BTEC requirements can be found in our course pages.

-Applications from those offering alternative qualifications are welcome, as are those who may have combinations of qualifications or other relevant work/life experience.
-If you would like to know the entry requirements for a specific qualification not listed here, please contact our admissions team on either email@example.com or +44 (0)29 2087 9999.
+If you would like to know the entry requirements for a specific qualification not listed here, please contact our admissions team on email@example.com or +44 (0)29 2087 9999.

 All applications for a place on any of our Music degree programmes must be made through the Universities and Colleges Admissions Service (UCAS) application service.
 Applications can be made in either English or Welsh.
 We recognise that if you are a Welsh speaker, you may feel more comfortable speaking to a Welsh member of staff and every effort will be made to allocate a Welsh speaker to you at any point of the application process should you request this.